 Better to take training first and start a goat farm next.

-Goat farming Profit
+Goat farming project cost in India and Profit guide

 Profit depends on many factors like your management, Goat breed, Goat feed you purchasing from outside or growing your own, how many goats are you raising in your farm, how much labor available on your farm.